kstyrc/embedded-redis/README.md

 - Redis 2.8.19 in case of OSX
 - Redis 2.8.19 in case of Windows: https://github.com/MSOpenTech/redis/releases/tag/win-2.8.19

+Other available embedded RedisServer versions:
+- Redis 3.0.7, 3.2.13, 4.0.14, 5.0.5.
+  To select specific version, call `RedisExecProvider.override()` with `2.8`, `3.0`. `3.2`, `4.0`, or `5.0`.
+  Note, builds for some OS may be unavailable and need to be added.

 However, you should provide RedisServer with redis executable if you need specific version.